 This was a more typical view of the city.
 The ubiquitous smog was much worse here.

 Chongqing also had a number of what were called "see through" buildings.
-These were highly leveraged construction projects started in the booming '80s that were never finished.
+These were highly leveraged construction projects started in the booming '90s that were never finished.
 There was one right across from our hotel that had shrubs growing on the top floors and trees in the parking garage.
 I am sorry I didn't take a picture of it.
+In the years since, this phenomenon has gotten worse and created so-called ghost cities.

 Here's another construction oddity.